NCT 127: 2022: 2 Baddies, world tour continuation

-2023–present: The Lost Boys documentary, Fact Check, third tour and Walk
+2023–present: The Lost Boys documentary, subsequent releases, touring, and member departures

 In January 2023, they continued their Neo City – The Link tour in North America, performing in Chicago, Houston, and Atlanta.
 In the same month, they held shows in São Paulo, Brazil, Santiago, Chile, and Bogotá, Colombia, with the lattermost becoming the first large-scale K-pop concert in the country.
 NCT 127 concluded the tour in Mexico City on January 28.
 On May 27, NCT 127 headlined the K-pop music festival M(a)y Concert 2023, at the Queen Sirikit National Convention Center in Bangkok.
 On July 16, they held their seventh anniversary fanmeeting, titled Once Upon A 7uly, at the Jamsil Indoor Stadium in Seoul.

 On August 30, 2023, Disney+ released an original documentary series titled NCT 127: The Lost Boys.
 Containing four episodes, it focuses on the members' childhoods, their personal lives prior to debut, and their perspective on international success.
 On October 6, NCT 127 released their fifth studio album Fact Check, alongside its title track of the same name.
 On October 16, SM Entertainment announced NCT 127's third world tour, Neo City – The Unity.
 It will commence with six concerts at the KSPO Dome in Seoul from November 17 until November 26, and will continue in 2024 with a dome tour in Japan.

 On July 15, 2024, NCT 127 released their sixth Korean studio album Walk with the lead single of the same name.
 On August 28, SM announced that Taeil was removed from NCT 127 following sexual offense allegations.

-On January 18, 2025, NCT 127 kicked off their fourth world tour, 'Neo City – The Momentum', with two shows at the Gocheok Sky Dome in Seoul.
+On January 18, 2025, NCT 127 kicked off their fourth world tour, Neo City – The Momentum, with two shows at the Gocheok Sky Dome in Seoul.
 The concerts were held with only six active members, as Taeyong and Jaehyun were absent due to their mandatory military service.
 The tour visited major cities across Asia and North America, concluding with two final shows at the Tokyo Dome in Japan on May 21 and 22.

+On April 8, 2026, Mark concluded his contract with SM Entertainment, exactly ten years after his debut.
+The agency stated that the decision followed an "extensive conversations" regarding his future path.
+In doing so, he also departed from all NCT sub-units, including NCT 127.
+On July 26, 2026, NCT 127 announced their comeback with Blingy.